realworldocaml/book/book/gadts/README.md

 ### Trying to do better with ordinary variants

 To see why we need GADTs, let's see how far we can get without them.
-In particular, let's see what happens when we tried to encode the typing rules we want for our DSL directly into the definition of the expression type.
-We'll do that by putting an ordinary type parameter on our `expr` type, in order to represent the type of the overall expression.
+In particular, let's see what happens when we try to encode the typing rules we want for our DSL directly into the definition of the expression type.
+We'll do that by putting an ordinary type parameter on our `expr` and `value` types, in order to represent the type of an expression or value.

 ```ocaml env=main
 type 'a value =